Vyral/base-template/_posts/2020-06-30-q-is-mortgage-forbearance-right-for-you.md

 0:45 — Defining a mortgage forbearance&nbsp;

-2:00 — Don’t jump on the bandwagon; if you’re still able make your payments, do so.&nbsp;
+2:00 — Don’t jump on the bandwagon; if you’re still able to make your payments, do so.&nbsp;

 3:05 — With forbearance, your property taxes and insurance are not getting paid&nbsp;